Song921012/EstimatingRtDeepL/README.md

 ## Instructions for running the code

-### Part One: Estimating time-varing reproduction number by universal differential equations.
+### Part One: Estimating time-varing reproduction number by universal differential equations

 Julia Language:

 - Step 1: Download Julia and Configuration Julia Environment.
 [Download Julia](https://julialang.org/downloads/)
 One can search online for how to configure the julia environment.

 - Step 2: Git Clone this repo or download the document.
 - Step 3: cd to the repo folder.

 ```
 using Pkg
 Pkg.instantiate(".")
 ```

 Then many packages will be downloaded.
 My project includes many packages one may not use.
 You can also set up your personal project environments following the guide:
 [Introduction · Pkg.jl](https://pkgdocs.julialang.org/v1/)
 `DifferentialEquations.jl`,`DiffEqFlux.jl`, `Plots` ,`DataFrames.jl`, `CSV.jl` and `Flux.jl` are necessary.